Drinking water: Supply

+Tap water, delivered by domestic water systems refers to water piped to homes and delivered to a tap or spigot.

+Quantity

+Usage for general household use

 In the United States, the typical water consumption per capita, at home, is 69.3 USgal of water per day.
 Of this, only 1% of the water provided by public water suppliers is for drinking and cooking.
 Uses include (in decreasing order) toilets, washing machines, showers, baths, faucets, and leaks.

+Usage for drinking

 Animals

-The qualitative and quantitative aspects of drinking water requirements on domesticated animals are studied and described within the context of animal husbandry.
+The qualitative and quantitative aspects of drinking water requirements on domesticated animals are examined within the context of animal husbandry.
+For example, a farmer might plan for 35 gal per day for a dairy cow, a third of that for a horse, and a tenth of that for a hog.

 However, relatively few studies have been focused on the drinking behavior of wild animals.